qtu-UBC/AI4LCA_WorkShop_2024/README.md

 ## Date and Location
 **Date:** December 14, 2024
 **Location:** Ponderosa Ballroom ([venue photo](https://hostatubc.com/venues/ponderosa-ballroom/), [map](https://www.maps.ubc.ca/?code=PCN)), University of British Columbia, Vancouver, Canada <br>
-**Parking:** Closest location is UBC West Parkadge (2140 Lower Mall, Vancouver, BC V6T 1Z2), and the rate is $2.00 for 1/2 hr - Max $10 23:59 for weekends.
+**Parking:** Closest location is UBC West Parkade (2140 Lower Mall, Vancouver, BC V6T 1Z2), and the rate is $2.00 for 1/2 hr - Max $10 23:59 for weekends.
 For more information related to parking at UBC, please refer to: https://parking.ubc.ca/map

 The workshop is **in-person only**; there will be no virtual attendance option.